Andrettin/Wyrmsun/readme.txt

 - Weapons that have no effect now show "+0 Damage" in their tooltip.
 - Shields that have no effect now show "+0 Armor" in their tooltip.
 - Boots that have no effect now show "+0 Speed" in their tooltip.
+- New graphics for boots when they are laying on the floor (by Vladislav "iDreamRunner").

 * Quests
 - Increased starting goblin defense forces in the Gathering Materials quest to prevent the player easily rushing them.
 - Added melee troops to the starting Shorbear defense forces in the Hills of the Shorbear Clan quest to prevent the player from being able to destroy the Shorbear Hold with a single ballista.

+* Units
+- Added a new sound for when a siege engine fires (by Wildfire Games).

 -----------------------------------------------------------------------
 - 1.8.3